 Growth hacking was adopted – before it was even given a name – by the likes of Facebook and Twitter in their early days to get as many new people on board with their brand new revolutionising services as fast as they could.

-To facilitate such rapid growth, growth hackers will use marketing methodologies that exist outside of what is generally accepted to be inbound marketing practices – and indeed, the ethicality of some of these practices is sometimes questionable.
+To facilitate such rapid growth rates, growth hackers will use marketing methodologies that exist outside of what is generally accepted to be inbound marketing practices – and indeed, the ethicality of some of these practices is sometimes questionable.

 For instance, how many times have your friends invited you to play Candy Crush on Facebook?
 Countless, I’m sure – and it’s not because that your friends are deliberately trying to annoy you.
 Rather, it’s because in order for your friends to play the game and access certain features within the app, they are literally forced to send out these invites.

-This is a growth hacking tactic – i.e. required social sharing.
+This is a growth hacking strategy – i.e. required social sharing.